Nameshar/electrum-server/HOWTO.md

 (others might want to use `/usr/local/bin` instead).
 We will download source code files to the `~/src` directory.

-    # sudo adduser memorycoin --disabled-password
+    # sudo adduser Protoshares --disabled-password
-    # su - memorycoin
+    # su - Protoshares
     $ mkdir ~/bin ~/src
     $ echo $PATH

-If you don't see `/home/memorycoin/bin` in the output, you should add this line to your `.bashrc`, `.profile` or `.bash_profile`, then logout and relogin:
+If you don't see `/home/Protoshares/bin` in the output, you should add this line to your `.bashrc`, `.profile` or `.bash_profile`, then logout and relogin:

     PATH="$HOME/bin:$PATH"